 3. Are tattoos allowed in onsen baths?

 In many places, tattoos are still associated with Yakuza, Japan’s organized crime syndicate, and are often not permitted in public onsen.
 However, many modern ryokans are relaxing these rules or provide private onsen facilities.
+Confirm this in advance with the ryokan you’re looking to book.

 4. What if I don’t speak Japanese?

 While it’s true that not all ryokan staff will be fluent in English, many ryokans in popular tourist areas are accustomed to foreign guests and can communicate effectively.
+They also often have documentation (like onsen rules, dinner, breakfast, and checkout times, etc) in English that they will provide you upon arrival or that you will find in your room.

 5. Are ryokans kid-friendly?